GluuFederation/docs-ce-prod/docs/source/operation/faq.md

 The Gluu Server version can be found in the oxTrust dashboard.
 Alternatively:

 1. SSH into VM
-2. Log into Gluu-Server container.
+2. Log in to Gluu-Server container.

     a.
 Use the below command